Natural gas can be hazardous and must be used and treated with caution.

 In its natural state, natural gas is both colorless and odorless.
-For your safety, a chemical ingredient is added which smells like rotten eggs.
+As a safety precaution, Peoples Gas adds an odorant to natural gas to give it a "rotten egg" odor that helps alert people to the presence of natural gas.
 This unpleasant odor of natural gas is for your protection in the event of a leak.

 Leaks are given the utmost priority.
 Do not e-mail this information.
 Call us immediately.

 If you smell natural gas or suspect a gas leak, don't delay - get away!